ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/loading_environment_variables.md

 # Loading environment variables

-[We use `direnv` to load environment variables][direnv], as it ensures you only have project-specific variables loaded when you are inside the project, otherwise these variables are not loaded.
+[We use `direnv` to load environment variables][direnv], as these are only loaded when inside the project folder.
 This can prevent accidental conflicts with identically named variables.

 ## Using `direnv`